My Quiet Kitchen

 • Preheat oven to 375 degrees F, and lightly oil a 12-cup muffin pan (or use paper liners or a silicone muffin pan).

 • In a large mixing bowl, combine all of the wet ingredients.
 In a separate bowl, whisk together the dry ingredients.
 Measure out and prepare the additions you're using so that you can work quickly once the wet and dry ingredients are combined.
-Set aside about ¼ cup of the dried fruit, ¼ cup coconut, 2 Tbsp chopped walnuts, 2 Tbsp pumpkin seeds, and the poppy seeds for sprinkling on top of the muffins.
+Set aside about ¼ cup of the dried fruit, ¼ cup coconut, 2 tablespoon chopped walnuts, 2 tablespoon pumpkin seeds, and the poppy seeds for sprinkling on top of the muffins.
 The rest will be stirred into the batter.

 • Bake for 18 to 20 minutes or until the tops are firm when lightly pressed.
 Allow to cool in the pan for 5 minutes, then transfer to cooling racks.

-• While the muffins cool, make the coconut butter drizzle.
+• While the muffins cool, make the coconut butter glaze.
 Add the coconut butter to a small bowl and warm it for a few seconds in the microwave.
 Once melted, add the maple syrup and stir.
 Add about a tablespoon of milk and stir to incorporate.
 Add more milk as needed to achieve a thick but pourable consistency.
 Use a spoon to drizzle onto the muffins.

 Notes